jalispran/stackedit-markdown/springboot-elasticsearch-docker-compose.md

 By the way, I just found out that docker compose creates a `default` network.
 So maybe I unnecessarily created a bridge network and maybe the containers can actually talk to each other on their own.
 Who knows?!
 Well, not me.

 Anyhow, the problem I face now, is that I need to ask spring boot to wait untill elastic search cluster is up and running before spring boot tries to connect to it.
-Docker compose has a `depends_on`
+Docker compose has a `depends_on` option to express the startup and shutdown order.
+However, this wont work the way you expect it to.
+And its understandable.

+So `depends_on` will wait for the container to run be